 Now ip_header has the data for the ip header.
 Now the usage of pack function, it packs some values has bytes, some as 16bit fields and some as 32 bit fields.

-Next comes the tcp header
+Next comes the tcp header:

 # tcp header fields tcp_source = 1234 # source port tcp_dest = 80 # destination port tcp_seq = 454 tcp_ack_seq = 0 tcp_doff = 5 #4 bit field, size of tcp header, 5 * 4 = 20 bytes #tcp flags tcp_fin = 0 tcp_syn = 1 tcp_rst = 0 tcp_psh = 0 tcp_ack = 0 tcp_urg = 0 tcp_window = socket.htons (5840) # maximum allowed window size tcp_check = 0 tcp_urg_ptr = 0 tcp_offset_res = (tcp_doff << 4) + 0 tcp_flags = tcp_fin + (tcp_syn << 1) + (tcp_rst << 2) + (tcp_psh <<3) + (tcp_ack << 4) + (tcp_urg << 5) # the ! in the pack format string means network order tcp_header = pack('!HHLLBBHHH' , tcp_source, tcp_dest, tcp_seq, tcp_ack_seq, tcp_offset_res, tcp_flags, tcp_window, tcp_check, tcp_urg_ptr)

 The construction of the tcp header is similar to the ip header.
 The tcp header has a field called checksum which needs to be filled in correctly.
 A pseudo header is constructed to compute the checksum.
-The checksum is calculated over the tcp header along with the data.
-Checksum is necessary to detect errors in the transmission on the receiver side.

 Code